 One more item of note, the end of the Pro Key is sharp, like sharp enough to puncture your tender thighs if you took a fall in the wrong way.
 We haven't heard of this ever happening to anyone, but it's something to consider for sure.

 This tool is constructed of steel.
 Bash it, thrash it, throw it off the mountain (don't actually), this little guy will just keep on kickin'.

-Tipping our scale at 3.85oz with the cord attached.
-Not as light and fast as the .75oz Metolius Feather, but surely more durable.
+The Pro Key tips our scale at 3.84 ounces with the cord attached.
+It's not as light and fast as the 0.75-ounce Metolius Feather, but surely more durable.
 If you dig the Pro Key but not the cord, you can purchase it without the cord.
-The cord is attached to the tool via a swage, so you can't just take off and put it back on as you like.
+The cord is attached to the tool via a swage, so you can't just take it off and put it back on as you like.

-For $17.95, you get the nut tool plus the keeper cord.
+For under twenty bucks, you get the nut tool plus the keeper cord.
 Maybe the keeper cord will really save you some money if you've been dropping your nut tool all the time.

 The Pro Key has all the key features we like to see in a good nut tool; durability, its own clip-in biner, and a hefty bashing surface on the end.
 If you're psyched on the keeper cord, don't hesitate to go with the pro key.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More